earlham-sherlock/earlham-sherlock.github.io/doc/loaders/load_interaction_data.md

 - source_databases_mi_id: [mi_id int, ...], optional, default: empty list
 - pmids: [ pmid int, ...], optional, default: empty list

+[There are](https://github.com/NetBiol/sherlock/tree/master/loaders) many scripts we made that makes the json conversion for the interaction database files.

 ---

-## STEP 3: register landing tables in Presto:
+**STEP 3: register landing tables in Presto**

 For each molecular interaction database we need to register a table in the landing zone: